 On the ground level of the grandstand Fat George and Harry walk around dejectedly complaining to themselves.

-“Nobody’s throwing a damn ticket away!” grumbles Fat George as they look over towards two janitors, Slim and Speedy, at end of the mezzanine who shake their heads and shrug back at them.
+“Nobody’s throwing a damn ticket away!” grumbles Fat George as they look over towards two janitors, Step and Speedy, at end of the mezzanine who shake their heads and shrug back at them.
 Halfway between them a man tosses a piece of paper on the floor and they all dash toward it.
 Harry lunges at it and studies the paper.

 “It’s only a grocery list,” he moans as he tosses it back onto the floor.